seng637-Winter/seng637-a4-i-saari/seng637-a4.md

 ### 2.5.7 Add More Test Cases to increase Mutation Score

 In this phase, we want to increase the mutation score.
 For each of the classes under mutation testing (`Range` and `DataUtilities`), measure the mutation score of your original test suites from assignment 3.
-Aim at increasing mutation scores for `Range` and `DataUtilities` each by at least <span style="color:green">10% <span style="color:black">, e.g., if it is <span style="color:green">55%<span style="color:black">, make it at least<span style="color:green"> 65%<span style="color:black">.
+Aim at increasing mutation scores for `Range` and `DataUtilities` each by at least 10% , e.g., if it is 55%, make it at least 65%.
 Discuss in your report the test cases that you had to add to increase the mutation score, and also how you designed them.

 # 3 Part 2: GUI TESTING